 He then contacted Greg Hill & Associates and met with Greg Hill.
 Greg listened to the facts of the case and explained the law that applies, as well as his experience with similar such cases in the Torrance Courthouse.

-Greg recommended that the client attend ten AA meetings prior to the arraignment and then provide him with documentary proof of such attendance.
+Greg recommended that the client attend ten Alcoholics Anonymous (AA) meetings prior to the arraignment and then provide him with documentary proof of such attendance.

-The prosecutor kindly, in response to the client’s efforts to address the alcohol element involved in his conduct, amended the complaint to allege a violation of Penal Code § 415(2) (“Disturbing the Peace – Playing Loud Music”) as an infraction.
+The Redondo Beach City Prosecutor kindly agreed, in response to the client’s efforts to address the alcohol element involved in his conduct, to amend the complaint to allege a violation of Penal Code § 415(2) (“Disturbing the Peace – Playing Loud Music”) as an infraction.

 The client then pled “No Contest” to the Penal Code § 415(2) charge and paid a $50 fine, plus penalties and assessments for a total of $308.
 It is noteworthy that this very low fine is unusually low for such cases out of Hermosa Beach.
-The fine is usually $250, plus penalties and assessments (totaling $1,130), so our client’s effort at attending 10 AA’s, based on Greg’s advice, saved him not only a misdemeanor conviction on his record, but over $1,100.
+The fine is usually $150, plus penalties and assessments (total of $890), so our client’s effort at attending 10 AA’s, based on Greg’s advice, saved him not only a misdemeanor conviction on his record, but over $580.

 The client was happy with the plea bargain, as he avoided a criminal record and was not placed on probation.